BeautifulTrouble/Beautiful-Rising-Content/Tactics/_Template for Tactic.md

 #### Risk level:
 [Yet to be developed: a scale from 1 to 5 measuring the risk involved in using this tactic.]

+#### Difficulty level:
+[Yet to be developed: a scale from 1 to 5 measuring the difficulty involved in using this tactic.]

 #### Tags:
 [Tags for sorting/navigation purposes, drawn from the master list of tags (TK)]